 - a.
 It is the responsibility of the college/department, administrators, faculty and staff to: - i.
 Transition their media materials into captioned and accessible products for all; - ii.
-Determine if the University or another entity has a captioned version; - iii.
+Inquire in the Media & Microforms area of the Library to determine if the University has a captioned version; - iii.
 Seek an alternative video/DVD/film with closed-captioning; - iv.
 Make a determination if the video/DVD/film is essential to a course or if it may be deleted from a syllabus; or - v.
 Offer an alternative assignment to a student in place of viewing a non-captioned video/DVD/film.